 Some studies indicate that up to 88 percent of females regularly put on shoes that are a smaller size than what their feet require.
 About 70 percent of women that were studied wearing these inappropriate shoes also were found to suffer from a deformity of the hallux valgus (bunions.)
 These are associated with this unwise practice.
 In fact, some experts claim that two to four times more women than men suffer from this often preventable condition.

 Doctors are now looking at intrinsic differences between the feet of males and females

 It is critical to see a foot specialist that has the latest knowledge about both female and male foot and ankle anatomical structures.
-Dr. Schoenhaus keeps her training current, and both men and women can count on her amazing expertise in this fast changing field of practice.
+Dr. Schoenhaus keeps her training current, and both men and women can count on her amazing expertise in this fast-changing field of practice.
 It is not just the extrinsic foot factors that matter.
 For a thorough and qualified evaluation of any foot and ankle issue, females especially should seek out a doctor that realizes that intrinsic gender differences are crucial in obtaining the best diagnosis.

 Seek new preventive and corrective foot and ankle solutions

-Patients can get sound, cutting-edge advise on these troubling health conditions by frequenting the Foot, Ankle & Leg Vein Center.
+Patients can get sound, cutting-edge advice on these troubling health conditions by frequenting the Foot, Ankle & Leg Vein Center.
 Women may be prone to ankle and foot problems that are worse for them.
 Visit bocaratonfootcare.com and click the blog section.
 Contact 561-750-3033.